Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_mi_ad_auth_arm_template/_index.md

   - _`deployBastion`_ - Boolean that sets whether to deploy Azure Bastion or not to connect to the client VM.
 Default value is _**false**_.
   - _`bastionHostName`_ - Azure Bastion host name.
 Default value is _**Arc-Data-Demo-Bastion**_.

-    > **NOTE: In case you decided to deploy SQL Managed Instance in an highly-available fashion, refer to the ["High Availability"](##-High-Availability-with-Always-On-availability-groups) section in this readme.
+    > **Note:** In case you decided to deploy SQL Managed Instance in an highly-available fashion, refer to the ["High Availability"](##-High-Availability-with-Always-On-availability-groups).section in this readme.

 - To deploy the ARM template, navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/aks/ARM) and run the below command: